jdrouet/jdrouet.github.io/content/posts/202503161800-search-engine-intro.md

 emoji = "🦀"

 [taxonomies]
-tags = ["rust", "search-engine", "webassembly", "encryption", "cross-platform", "tutorial", "engineering", "performance"]
+tags = ["rust", "search-engine", "webassembly", "encryption", "cross-platform", "tutorial", "performance"]
 +++

 Have you ever wondered how search engines work under the hood?
 I'm not talking about vector search or anything fancy, but just the good old search engines that could really find what we would look for.